stwomack/Bush-Womack-TAP-Workshop/README.md

 * In a terminal window, tail the application as TAP builds and deploys it:
    * `tanzu apps workload tail sensors-demo`
 * Verify that the application is running by visiting its url, for example http://sensors-demo.default.tap.jbush.io/

+### Update the .NET application to emit data for multiple sensors

+* In your web browser, go to your GitHub repository and view the file `./src/SensorHostedService.cs`
+* Update the application to emit data for two sensors by editing the file and changing line 15 to the following:
+  * `AddSensor(2)`
+* Commit the change and wait for TAP to redeploy the application
+* Refresh the running application again in the web brower and notice that it now shows two sensor ids
+  * At the top of the page, click "Start" to have this new version of the application begin emitting sensor data
+* Using the same commands as above, view the sensor data being written to the queue

+### Update the SpringBoot application to display rounded values for the temperature and pressure sensor data

+* TODO